 Donald Ross designed the original 18-hole course in 1918.
 In 1958, Robert Trent Jones Sr. completed the design for another nine holes and finished a second 18-hole course incorporating the Ross holes in 1965.
 The final layout has resulted in a combination of Donald Ross and Robert Trent Jones designs on each course.

-It will be the second U.S. Women's Open at The Broadmoor.
+It will be the second U.S. Women’s Open at The Broadmoor.
 Annika Sorenstam recorded her first professional victory at the 1995 championship at the club.
-The Broadmoor has also hosted the 1982 U.S. Women's Amateur (won by Juli Inkster), the 1959 and 1967 U.S. Amateurs (won by Jack Nicklaus and Bob Dickson, respectively) and the 1962 Curtis Cup Match, which was won by the USA.
+The Broadmoor has also hosted the 1982 U.S. Women’s Amateur (won by Juli Inkster), the 1959 and 1967 U.S. Amateurs (won by Jack Nicklaus and Bob Dickson, respectively), the 2008 U.S. Senior Open (won by Eduardo Romero) and the 1962 Curtis Cup Match, which was won by the USA.